Chase Freedom: Get Rewarded for Shopping

 You can almost always get a great sign up bonus when you sign up for a new Chase Freedom card.
-When I signed up, I got $250 and $200 (respectively) back.
-(Editor's Note: The current offer is $100 back after you spend $500 on purchases in the first 3 months.)
+When I signed up, I got $250 back.
+The current sign up bonus is $100 after you spend $500 on purchases within the first 3 months.
 That’s a nice chunk of change just for getting a new card.

 Despite all the positive aspects to the Chase Freedom card, here are a few things that I’m less than happy with.